syncthing/docs/users/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Syncthing does recognize conflicts.
 When a file has been modified on two devices
-simultaneously, one of the files will be renamed to
+simultaneously and the content actually differs, one of the files will be
-``<filename>.sync-conflict-<date>-<time>.<ext>``.
-The device which has the larger
+renamed to ``<filename>.sync-conflict-<date>-<time>.<ext>``.
+The file with the
+older modification time will be marked as the conflicting file and thus be
+renamed.
+If the modification times are equal, the file originating from the
-value of the first 63 bits for his device ID will have his file marked as the conflicting
+device which has the larger value of the first 63 bits for his device ID will be
-file.
-Note that we only create ``sync-conflict`` files when the actual content
-differs.
+marked as the conflicting file.
+If the conflict is between a modification and a deletion of the file, the
+modified file always wins and is resurrected without renaming on the
+device where it was deleted.

 Beware that the ``<filename>.sync-conflict-<date>-<time>.<ext>`` files are
 treated as normal files after they are created, so they are propagated between